xueimel/test/README.md

 http://cs.boisestate.edu/~bdit/ScrumLinter/CS471F19ScrumLinterReports/CS471-F19-Team10_w5DZEaQljEzU6m646sAVChqQMlpbNC5ebDjzLeTf/ScrumLinterReport_CS471-F19-Team10_Sprint0_20191030110054.html

 ## Project Grade Feedback:

-See the [grading rubric, team project grade and instructor feedback] https://docs.google.com/spreadsheets/d/1T0c9p31yAqKpArjZd8IbvNHsH8PorvyhQu0Eij0zkMw/edit#gid=491634789This Google spreadsheet:
+https://docs.google.com/spreadsheets/d/1T0c9p31yAqKpArjZd8IbvNHsH8PorvyhQu0Eij0zkMw/edit#gid=491634789This Google spreadsheet:
-- is shared **only** with the team members
-- will be updated after each major project milestone (e.g., initial planning, sprint)

 ## [Optional] Miscellaneous information
 TBD: The last part of the `README.md` file is optional, and the team can remove it or use it as they see fit.